 ARTICLE III: Covenant for Maintenance Assessments

 Section 1.
 Creation of the Lien and Personal Obligation of Assessments.
-The Association for each lot owned within the Properties, hereby covenants and each Owner of any lot by acceptance of a Deed, is deemed to covenant and agree to pay to the Association: (1) annual assessments or changes and (2) special assessments for capital improvements, such assessments to be established and collected as hereinafter provided.
+Each Owner of any lot within the Properties by acceptance of a Deed is deemed to covenant and agree to pay to the Association: (1) annual assessments or changes and (2) special assessments for capital improvements, such assessments to be established and collected as hereinafter provided.
 The annual and special assessments together with interest, costs, and reasonable attorney fees, shall be a charge on the land and shall be a continuing lien upon the property against which each such assessment is made.
 Each such assessment, together with interest, costs, and reasonable attorney fees, shall also be the personal obligation of the person who was the Owner of such property at the time when the assessment fell due.

 Section 2.
 Purpose of Assessment.
 The assessments levied by the Association shall be used exclusively to promote the recreation, health, safety, and welfare of the residents in the Properties and for the improvement and maintenance of the Common Areas.
 Including the recreation and open space areas as shown on plats of Severn Woods and of any structures situate upon the Properties.
 The assessments shall not be used to contest zoning issues nor to hire legal counsel to contest zoning issues.